Dimitrije Tucović: Life

 Tucović was born 13 May 1881 in the Gostilje village on Mount Zlatibor, near Čajetina.

-He was already an adherent to socialist ideas when he came to Belgrade in 1899 to finish high school.
-He agitated for socialism with Radovan Dragović, who was a big influence on him.
+He was already an adherent to socialist ideas when he came to Belgrade in 1899 to finish high school after previously spending six years in Užice.
 In 1901, the Belgrade Workers' Society was renewed and Tucović recreated a socialist group of gymnasium students and became one of the leaders of the Society.
 He attempted to create modern unions.

 In 1902 he organised student demonstrations in the Senate against Nikola Pašić.
-With Tucović's and Dragović's help, the "Panel for Movement Leadership" was created again and they made the "Central Committee", with a goal of setting the grounds for creating a party.
+With Tucović's and colleague Radovan Dragović's help, the "Panel for Movement Leadership" was created again and they made the "Central Committee", with a goal of setting the grounds for creating a party.
 Tucović led the March demonstrations against King Aleksandar Obrenović on 5 March 1903.
-He was forced to emigrate to Zemun in the neighbouring Austria-Hungary, and afterwards to Vienna.
+He was forced to emigrate to Zemun in the neighbouring Austria-Hungary and later to Vienna.

 On 2 August 1903, the Social-Democratic Party was formed, with Tucović and Dragiša Lapčević as one of the leaders.
 The editor of their newspaper, "Worker's Newspaper" was Tucović.
 During the Second Congress of a workers union SSDP (1904), Tucović gave a lecture on union organisations.
-In polemics with the left wing of the party, headed by Dragiša Lapčević, Tucović often adopted a centralist and right-opportunist positions.
+Tucović confronted Dragiša Lapčević, who adopted centralist and right-wing opportunist positions.

 In 1906, he graduated from the University of Belgrade's Law School.
-After coming back from Berlin, he gave up on his doctorate and started spending his time in socialist and labour movement, as a secretary of SSDP.
+After coming back from Berlin, he gave up on his doctorate and started spending his time in socialist and labour movement, as a secretary of the SSDP.
+The SSDP was modeled upon German Social Democracy.

 Tucović was the organizer and leader of the first Balkan Socialist Conference, held in Belgrade from 7-9.
 January 1910, aimed at creating a Balkan federation.

 In 1910, the party established a theory magazine Borba – Tucović was the editor.
 He participated at the International Socialist Congress in Copenhagen the same year and gave an important speech criticizing the position that Austrian social-democrats took on the national issue, especially the Austro-Hungarian annexation of Bosnia and Herzegovina.
 In a debate with Karl Renner he pointed out the colonial-enslaving politics of Austro-Hungary and the fact that social-democrats were supporting the government on the issue.

 After the outbreak of the Balkan wars 1912, he was mobilized in the Serbian army and participated in the Serbian military campaign in Albania.
 He sent letters from the front about war crimes against civil population which were regularly published in the Worker's Newspaper.
 Writing of the massacres of Albanians during the Serbian takeover of Kosovo from Turkey (1912), he stated:

 After returning from the Balkan war, he published his influential book Serbia and Albania: A Contribution to the Critique of the Conqueror Policy of the Serbian Bourgeoisie, which analyzes the roots of Serbian-Albanian conflict and consider "among the most important Marxist contributions on the national question in the Balkans".